Cambrian Airways

-Cambrian Airways was an airline based in the United Kingdom which ran operations from Cardiff Airport and Liverpool John Lennon Airport between 1935 and 1974.
+Cambrian Airways was an airline based in the United Kingdom which ran operations from Cardiff and Liverpool airports between 1935 and 1974.
 It was incorporated into British Airways when BOAC, BEA, Cambrian and Northeast merged on 1 April 1974.

 History

-Cambrian was set up on 25 April 1935 as Cambrian Air Services.
-The airline's base was at Pengam Moors airfield located to the east of Cardiff.
-The first aircraft to be operated was a single de Havilland DH.60 Moth, with the main activity of training pilots, and flights for tourists.
+Cambrian was established on 25 April 1935 as Cambrian Air Services.
+The airline's base was at Pengam Moors Airfield east of Cardiff.
+The first aircraft to be operated was a de Havilland DH.60 Moth, mainly to train pilots and fly tourists.
 With the outbreak of World War II, Cambrian stopped its activities.

-Commencing on 1 January 1946 it was the first British airline to restart operations after the war, with a charter flight with an Auster Autocrat with a cargo of wire rope and an aircraft seat between Cardiff airport and Bristol.
+Commencing on 1 January 1946 it was the first British airline to restart operations after the war, with a charter flight with an Auster Autocrat with a cargo of wire rope and an aircraft seat between Cardiff and Bristol.
 In 1948 Cambrian was flying in cooperation with BEA and used the de Havilland Dragon Rapide, the Autocrat and the Percival Proctor.
-During 1949 flights between Birmingham and Jersey were begun.
+During 1949 flights began between Birmingham and Jersey.
 During 1953, Cambrian took over Olley Air Service and Murray Chown Aviation and began services between Southampton to Dinard and Paris.
 This route was served with the de Havilland Dove and later with the Douglas DC-3.
-In 1956 the name was changed to Cambrian Airways.
+In 1956 the name changed to Cambrian Airways.